Configuration File

 Introduction

-The Cloud Native Build configuration file (.cnb.yml) defines whether the Cloud Native Build service should trigger a build task when specific events occur in the repository (e.g., a new commit is pushed, a PR is created, etc.), and specifies the detailed operations for each step within the build task.
+The cloud-native build configuration file is used to define whether the Cloud-Native Build Service should execute build tasks when specific events occur in the code repository (such as pushing a new commit, creating a pull request, etc.), as well as the specific operations for each step in the build task.

-Here is a simple, working example of a Cloud Native Build configuration:
+Here is a simple and functional example of a Cloud Native Build configuration:

 main: # Target branch